Greater Lansing Regional Prosperity Initiative

 Together with higher education, economic development, and workforce development partners, the Greater Lansing Regional Prosperity Initiative (GLRPI) was formed to collaborate and pursue a vibrant, prosperous vision for the tri-county region's economy.
 These partners come together to brainstorm and plan for talent, education, transportation, health and environment, and placemaking initiatives.
 To date, GLRPI has invested nearly $1 million to advance community development efforts throughout Clinton, Eaton, and Ingham counties.

 Section 822f of 2016 Public Act 268 guides the Regional Prosperity Initiative for the State of Michigan's prosperity regions.
 One of the requirements of the program includes the management of a performance dashboard of data, detailing the economic progress and status of our region.
 Snapshots of our region's key indicators are captured throughout the dashboard, titled MI Capital Region, providing stakeholders a foundational map that measures success, opportunities, and assets.

 This coordinated measurement tool tracks critical economic, educational, workforce, health, environmental, and social metrics, and empowers communities in our region to pursue strategic change, together.
 The dashboard will undergo additional updates in spring 2021.
 Stay tuned!

 How Can You Get Involved?

-In partnership with LEAP, Inc., Tri-County convenes monthly meetings, open to the public, to consider and discuss issues leading to a common vision of economic prosperity for the region.
+In partnership with LEAP, Inc., Tri-County convenes regular meetings, open to the public, to consider and discuss issues leading to a common vision of economic prosperity for the region.
 Regional stakeholders and community leaders from all sectors are welcome to join in the conversation!
 Connection and networking are at the forefront, with topic-focused discussion centering on broad regional themes (the economy, regionalism, housing, talent, transportation, education, infrastructure, just to name a few).